 Bonus: Entwined in the Valley

-The event schedule changes each year but year in year out Entwined routinely manages to impress.
+The event schedule changes each year, but Entwined routinely manages to impress year in and year out.
 There are culinary creations that will tantalize your taste buds and dining experiences showing off the best the region has to offer.
 You will also find hands-on experiences where you can learn to make local delicacies like cheese or nougat.
 Entwined is all about wining and dining ’til your heart’s content.

 Make sure not to miss an opportunity to visit during Entwined in the Valley and watch the Swan Valley come alive with promises of delicious meals, new vintages, and memorable moments.